marieval/100DaysOfCode/README.md

 **Today´s Progress:** I´m going to create my own app: _Plan-App_.
 I did planning of the parts, functionalities and connections (on paper), and then I did the setup of the whole folder, installed the npm-packages (babel,..., node-sass, nodemon, webpack...).
 I would like to use MVC architecture (so I want to use webpack for bundling) and I´d like to use Sass (using node-sass for compiling).
 I tested the setting and there is some bug - the compilation of scss to sass doesn´t work. :-(

 ### Day 135 - 30.12.2018 (Sun)
-**Today´s Progress:** I read more about webpack and its setting, also about using it together with Sass.
-[This article at hackernoon](https://hackernoon.com/a-tale-of-webpack-4-and-how-to-finally-configure-it-in-the-right-way-4e94c8e7e5c1) helped a lot: Finally the whole setting works!
+**Today´s Progress:** I read more about _Webpack_ and its setting, and also about using it together with _Sass_.
+[This article about Webpack 4 setting at hackernoon](https://hackernoon.com/a-tale-of-webpack-4-and-how-to-finally-configure-it-in-the-right-way-4e94c8e7e5c1) helped a lot: Finally the whole setting works!